EcoFlow Delta Pro Ultra: A 3,500-Word Tier-1 Hardware Review

 "The EcoFlow Delta Pro Ultra is the first portable power station that truly earns its 'Ultra' moniker.
 It is a paradigm shift in off-grid power."

-5. LiFePO4 Degradation Cycles: The 25°C vs. 45°C Reality
+Compare with Delta Pro 3 →5.
+LiFePO4 Degradation Cycles: The 25°C vs. 45°C Reality

 EcoFlow advertises 3,500 cycles to 80% capacity.
-But as engineers, we know this is tested in a climate-controlled lab at 25°C. In the real world—inside a hot van in Arizona—cell temperatures often hit 45°C.
+But as engineers, we know this is tested in a climate-controlled lab at 25°C. In the real world, inside a hot van in Arizona, cell temperatures often hit 45°C.

 Our stress-test modeling shows that sustained discharge at 45°C accelerates the Solid Electrolyte Interphase (SEI) layer growth, potentially reducing the effective cycle life to ~2,200 cycles.
 However, the EcoFlow Delta Pro Ultra features an advanced active cooling system that "pre-chills" the cells during high-load events.
 This proactive thermal management is what justifies its "Tier-1" status over cheaper competitors who simply shut down when they overheat.